hsf-training/hsf-training-cmake-webpage/_episodes/03-cmakelists.md

 ## Starting off

-This is the simpilest possible CMakeLists:
+This is the simplest possible CMakeLists:

 ```cmake
 cmake_minimum_required(VERSION 3.11)